rokf/howl-chicken/README.md

 This bundle provides autocomplete and inline documentation features, which depend on `chicken-doc`.
 Go to http://wiki.call-cc.org/eggref/4/chicken-doc for installation instructions.

-**Note:** chicken-doc has not yet been ported to chicken v5, this means that autocomplete & documentation features won't work with the latest chicken scheme version

 #### Commands

 - **chicken-doc-children**